doxout/node-oauth-flow/README.md

 something entirely different.
 You can redirect them to the original URL, or alternaively if you opened the authorization dialog in a new window, simply send a script to close the window.

-# todo

-* make it a regular single-URL middleware which can be installed on an app.router
-* add oauth 2.0 support.